How to play minor triads on guitar

 To master minor triads on the guitar, try working out these exercises in every key.
 This will help you connect musical ideas and and visualize the notes on fretboard.

-This was a further study to the post: A simple guide on learning triads on guitar.
+This was a continuing study to the post: A simple guide on learning triads on guitar.

-To learn more, I recommend checking out how to play Major triads or spread triad chords.
+To learn more, I recommend checking out how to play Major triads, spread triad chords or minor 7 arpeggios.

 All the best,